 Merchant credits for most networks are indicated by the otype (transaction type)

-Z, but for Mastercard Banknet (credit), merchant transactions are processed as adjustments.
+Z, but for Mastercard Banknet (credit), merchant credits are processed as adjustments.
 These adjustments have the transaction code

 ADC and there is no corresponding authorization entry.
 Galileo sends both a